Club History

 2014

-2014 marks the end of the ever popular AIV and the 500 dollar formula.
-The new value is changed to points with a max zero lap car being 500 points.
-A point value is assigned to each vehicle based on its performance by the CEO.
-Additional performance parts are also given point values.
+2014 marked the end of the popular AIV and the 500 dollar formula.
+The new value system changed to points, with a max zero-lap car being 500 points.
+A point value was assigned to each vehicle based on performance, and additional performance parts were also given point values.

-ChumpCar reforms as a membership driven club and 501(c)(7) tax-exempt organization.
-Robert Mink is the CEO and Board Chair.
+ChumpCar reformed as a membership-driven club and 501(c)(7) tax-exempt organization.
+Robert Mink became CEO and Board Chair.

 Bob Mink, first ChumpCar International, Inc. CEO